Adding a new Backend¶

 General Notes¶

-We pass all keyword arguments from the top-level call to odo
+We pass all keyword arguments from the top-level call to odo to all

 functions.
 This allows special keyword arguments to trickle down to the right

-makes it to the pd.read_csv
+place, e.g. delimiter=';' makes it to the pd.read_csv call when

 interacting with CSV files, but also means that all functions that you write